renovatebot/renovate/docs/development/zod.md

 ### Specify only necessary fields

-External data being queried by Renovate can be very complex while we may only need a subset of fields for our use cases.
+External data being queried by Renovate can be very complex, while we may only need a subset of fields for our use cases.
-Avoid overspecifying schemas and instead extract only the minimum necessary fields.
+Avoid over-specifying schemas, and instead extract only the minimum necessary fields.
 If we don't include them, the surface of the contract between external data source is minimal, meaning less errors to fix in the future.

 Example of **incorrect** usage if we only care about width, height and length of a box: